jorgego11/fabric-to-IBP-migration/README.md

 ## Known Limitations

 * At this time, there is no explicit support for Private Data Collections
-* The current use assumes that the source Fabric Network uses an external CA. A similar process can be used for networks that use FabricCA.
+* The current scenario assumes that the source Fabric Network uses an external CA. A similar process can be used for fabric networks that use FabricCA.
 * There could be potential problems for new peers in IBP per https://jira.hyperledger.org/browse/FAB-5288 (need to check how the Enterprise->v2 Migration Tool avoid this)

 ## IBP Problems Found

 * IBP v2 Orderer Node creation API does not work.
-I had to use v1 which is undocumented
+I had to use v1 which is undocumented.
+A pending IBP fix has been created for this.
-* The IBP Peer Node creation API has some parameters that don’t work for the 4/16 fix release
+* The IBP Peer Node creation API has some parameters that don’t work for the 4/16 fix release.
+IBP releases beyond 4/16 fix this problem.
 * IBP does not support custom consortium names in system channel configuration block.
-It only works the name SampleConsortium.
-A pending fix has been created for this.
+It only works the standard name SampleConsortium.
+A pending IBP fix has been created for this.